-10.7 With regard to the author's claims under article 2 (2) and (3) of the Covenant, concerning the issuance of the Constitutional Court's ruling after the legally established deadline (see paras.
-2.12, 3.8 and 3.9), the Committee recalls its jurisprudence to the effect that the provisions of article 2 of the Covenant set forth a general obligation for States parties and cannot give rise, when invoked separately, to a claim in a communication under the Optional Protocol.
-24 Consequently, the Committee declares this part of the communication to be incompatible with the provisions of the Covenant and inadmissible under article 3 of the Optional Protocol.
+10.7 With regard to the author's claims under articles 2 (2) and 2 (3) of the Covenant, concerning the issuance of the Plurinational Constitutional Court's ruling after the legally established deadline (see paras.
+2.10-2.11 and 3.8-3.9), the Committee recalls its jurisprudence to the effect that the provisions of article 2 of the Covenant set forth a general obligation for States parties and cannot give rise, when invoked separately, to a claim in a communication under the Optional Protocol.
+Consequently, the Committee declares this part of the communication to be incompatible with the provisions of the Covenant and inadmissible under article 3 of the Optional Protocol.

-10.8 However, the Committee finds that the author's claims under articles 25 and 26 of the Covenant, concerning his disqualification as a candidate for mayor in the subnational elections of 2015, as well as the claims under article 14 (1) of the Covenant, concerning the undue delays in the constitutional proceedings on his application for amparo, have been sufficiently substantiated for the purpose of admissibility, declares them admissible and proceeds to consider them on the merits.
+10.8 However, the Committee finds that the author's claims under articles 25 and 26 of the Covenant, concerning her disqualification as a candidate for mayor in the subnational elections of 2015, as well as the claims under article 14 (1) of the Covenant, concerning the undue delay in the constitutional proceedings on her application for amparo, have been sufficiently substantiated for the purpose of admissibility, declares them admissible and proceeds to consider them on the merits.